Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 What is Minecraft?

 Minecraft is a sandbox open-world game where you build and craft stuff.
-Of course, this definition of the game is an over simplification.
+Of course, this definition of the game is an oversimplification.
 Minecraft isn’t a traditional PC game.
 It is essentially an experience.

 What is the Purpose of a Minecraft Player?